enkidevs/curriculum/docker/fundamentals/overview/docker-cli.md

 ---
 ## Content

-Docker comes with a command-line interface (CLI) that uses the Docker REST API to control or interact with the Docker daemon.
+Docker comes with a command-line interface (CLI) that uses the Docker REST API to control or interact with the Docker daemon[1].
 This gives us a fine-grain control to manipulate containers, images, networks, services and other Docker Objects.

 Most Docker CLI commands have 3 parts.